 Here’s a short story about show-up Barry.
 It happened a few years back that had a profound impact on me.
 I was part of a small cohort from a large group of lawyers that had won a contest.
 The prize was a sit-down interview with a very successful and famous business owner/entrepreneur where we all got to ask any and all the questions we wanted.

 The rest of the room lost it with laughter.
-Not only was Barry uninvited, he turned out to be the star of the show.
+Not only was Barry uninvited, but he also turned out to be the star of the show.
 The focus of the room quickly shifted towards hilarity and admiration for the guy that just showed up, and away even from the featured guest.
 (You may have been expecting some resentment or anger from the room – but that’s why it’s important to be careful who you surround yourself with.
 These were all positive, can-do business owners, and if Barry showed up on accident and got to take part in the event, good for him).
-We decided to dub him Show-Up Barry, and to all learn a lesson.
+We decided to dub him Show-Up Barry and to all learn a lesson.

-Truth is, I hardly remember what else was said in the room that day.
+The truth is, I hardly remember what else was said in the room that day.
 But I do remember the lesson from Show-Up Barry.
 Barry saw an event on a calendar, and he showed up.
 He didn’t know he wasn’t supposed to be there.
 No one asked him to leave.
 No one noticed.
 He learned something that day, and so did everyone else.

 I have heard before that 80% of life is just showing up.
-That quote seemed too simple and didn’t resonate with me, until the day I met Show-Up Barry.
-Now, anytime I hesitate to go to an event, or if I’m feeling shy about entering a room of people I don’t know, I think of Barry.
+That quote seemed too simple and didn’t resonate with me until the day I met Show-Up Barry.
+Now, anytime I hesitate to go to an event or if I’m feeling shy about entering a room of people I don’t know, I think of Barry.
 Just showed up, and amazing things can happen.